Last Updated on March 14, 2022 by Kristi Linauer

 What’s funny is that just the day before, Matt had asked me which tool was my favorite to use.
 He assumed it would be my new miter saw, but I surprised him by saying that my favorite was my sander.

 I mean, to me, there’s just nothing better than a tool that allows me to strip an old piece of furniture down to bare, gorgeous wood.
-And I was excited about this little impromptu project, because it gave the just the excuse I needed to go purchase one of these little guys to be able to sand in the corners and behind the faucet…
+And I was excited about this little impromptu project, because it gave the just the excuse I needed to go purchase a new tool — a Black & Decker Mouse sander — to be able to sand in the corners and behind the faucet…

 I also took this opportunity to change the stain color on my countertop.
 I’ve just never been really thrilled with the original stain color I chose, which was Minwax English Chestnut.
 It was just a little too orangy-red for my liking, and I always felt like the color was a bit too saturated and dark.

-They still need a couple more coats of Waterlox, but here’s the new color.
+They still need a couple more coats of plain Waterlox (i.e., no stain added), but here’s the new color.

 I tried my best to get a picture of the new color compared to the original color.
 You can see the original stain color on the opposite side of the kitchen, to the left of the stove.
 See how orange it looks?
 That’s always bothered me.